The Stonnall Carnival Photo

 She also stated that the girl standing next to her was Cathy Craddock of Cartersfield Lane.
 There is a better view of Cathy in the second photo.
 I then suggested that Mr Pearson, the Stonnall School teacher, might be in the photo and we agreed that he is the person standing to the right in the first photo.

-This means that after an intervening period of over 80 years, we have managed to identify half the the people standing to the right and all of the girls in the cart.
+This means that after an intervening period of over 80 years, we have managed to identify most of the people standing to the right and all of the girls in the cart.
 Not a bad result.

 Gordon Mycock's eyewitness account of the carnival